akaihola/darker/README.rst

 For pyupgrade_, only ``--target-version`` is converted to ``--py<version>-plus`` and passed to the pyupgrade_ internals.
 No other options are currently supported.

-Ruff_ is invoked as a subprocess, and it reads its configuration from the usual places, including the project's ``pyproject.toml`` file.
+`The Ruff formatter`_ is invoked as a subprocess, and it reads its configuration from the usual places, including the project's ``pyproject.toml`` file.

+Options for `the Ruff formatter`_ are read as usual directly by Ruff itself when Darker invokes it as a subprocess.

 Darker does honor exclusion options in Black configuration files when recursing directories, but the exclusions are only applied to Black reformatting.